mikesol/wall/docs/src/proofs.md

 ## Z3

 When Wall invokes its compiler, the first thing it does is invokes the [Z3](https://github.com/Z3Prover/z3) SMT prover to prove the correctness of the program.
-There is a roughly one-to-one equivalence in Wall between its fundamental data structures and those provided by the Z3 solver.

-Unlike most proof assistants (ie Coq), Z3 cannot do handle inductive proofs and, therefore, has difficulty with some recursive structures.
-Wall's strategy for dealing with inductive proofs is defining an upper bound for the depth of induction.
-When a Wall program hits this upper bound, it automatically pauses execution, dumps its state, rewrites itself with a higher upper bound, and continues execution from the loaded state.
-Because Wall programs are compiled as small modular units that are linked together during the final compilation stage, this step has minimal impact on Wall's runtime performance.
-Furthermore, the recompiled version of the program replaces the previous binary for subsequent executions.